Stabilization notices and discontinued functions

 CICS system events

 System events are stabilized.
 Consider moving to Policy system rules.
-Events that are emitted by policies and CICS application events share common infrastructure and remain strategic.
+Events that are emitted by policies and CICS application events share a common infrastructure and remain strategic.

 CICS TS Application Handler Java interface